hyperledger/iroha-2-docs/src/guide/javascript.md

 - Listen for blocks stream
 - and so on

-To initialize `Torii`, first we need to know Iroha Torii URLs.
+To initialize `Torii`, we need to know Iroha Torii URLs.
 Our Iroha Peer is configured to listen for API endpoints at `http://127.0.0.1:8080` and for telemetry endpoints at `http://127.0.0.1:8081`.
 Then, we need to provide appropriate HTTP / WebSocket adapters which `Torii` will use[^1].
-These adapters depends on the environment you are going to use `@iroha2/client` in.
+These adapters depend on the environment in which you are going to use `@iroha2/client`.

 [^1]:
     We have to pass environment-specific `ws` and `fetch`, because there is